 We are an open company building the sustainable financial ecosystem of the future

 Love for our Customers has always been a central value.
-It is at the heart of our way of working and a pillar of our organizational model.
+It is at the heart of our way of working and is a pillar of our organizational model.

 Ethics